Violent CrimesDedicated Legal Defense from Start to Finish

 - Involuntary manslaughter is the unjustified, unexcused, unintentional killing of one human being by another human being without malice aforethought.

-According to Indiana laws, a person commits aggravated battery when, in committing a battery, they knowingly cause great bodily harm or permanent disability or disfigurement against another person.
-This is a class 3 felony punishable by 3 to 16 years in prison with a 9-year advisory period and/or up to $10,000 fines.
+According to Indiana laws, a person commits aggravated battery when, in committing a battery, they knowingly cause great bodily harm or permanent disability or disfigurement to another person.
+The offense is a class 3 felony, punishable by 3 to 16 years in prison with a 9-year advisory period and/or up to $10,000 fines.

 Battery with a Deadly Weapon

-Battery is defined as a person who knowingly or intentionally touches another person in a rude, insolent, or angry manner; or in a rude, insolent, or angry manner places any bodily fluid or waste on another person.
-This is typically a Class B misdemeanor, but when a deadly weapon is involved, the sentence is enhanced to a Level 5 felony.
+Battery is defined as a person knowingly or intentionally touching another person in a rude, insolent, or angry manner; or in a rude, insolent, or angry manner, placing any bodily fluid or waste on another person.
+The crime is typically a Class B misdemeanor, but when a deadly weapon is involved, the offense is enhanced to a Level 5 felony.
 If convicted, you may have to spend 2 to 8 years in prison and pay up to $10,000 in fines.